Here’s What Remote Workers Should Know About RDP Security

 • Limit the number of third-party vendors with access

-• Stay off public internet as much as possible
+• Stay off the public internet as much as possible

 Alternatives to RDP

 RDP is a useful feature that became essential in 2020.
-Because it’s riddled with security issues, you may feel more comfortable using a different type of remote protocol.
-There are definitely alternatives available.
+However, because it’s riddled with security issues, you may feel more comfortable using a different type of remote protocol.
+Safe alternatives are available.

 Secure Shell (SSH)

-What this means is the data is hidden as it’s being exchanged.
-After the connection is made, both you and the server you’re accessing are checked to make sure it’s really you and that’s really the server.
+This means the data is hidden as it’s being exchanged.
+After the connection is made, both you and the server you’re accessing are checked to make sure it’s really you and that it’s really the server.

 Virtual Network Computing (VNC)